clam420/clam420.github.io/sisters.md

 <div style="min-height:200px; margin:30px auto">
 <img style="float:left; padding-right:8px; padding-top:8px; max-width: 30%" src="/assets/clam.jpg">
 <h3>Emma <b>Lee</b></h3>
 Bio: What happens when you throw a former sysadmin into radios?
 You get a 6-2.
 If it involves RF and computers, leee probably is doing something with it.
-While leee is a cruft currently transplanted in New York City for research, they paid their membership dues and therefore is a sister of Chi Lambda Mu, so we're probably required to list them here. leee can be pronounced using glottal stops like so: /liʔiʔiʔiʔiː/.
+While leee is a cruft currently transplanted in New York City for research, she paid her membership dues and therefore is a sister of Chi Lambda Mu, so we're probably required to list her here. leee can be pronounced using glottal stops like so: /liʔiʔiʔiʔiː/.
 </div>

 <div style="min-height:200px; margin:30px auto">